HenryAWE/asbind20/README.md

 - CMake >= 3.20
 - AngelScript >= 2.37.0
 - Any C++ compiler that supports C++20.
-  Currently, this library has been tested by MSVC 19.41 on Windows and GCC 12 on Linux.
+  Currently, this library has been tested by MSVC 19.41 on Windows and GCC 12 / Clang 18 on Linux.
   You can find build and test status in the GitHub Actions.

 # How to Use